seen-idc/portfolio/README.md

 # Portfolio
-Made using React and Gatsby# portfolio
+Made using React and Gatsby